HPM573/HW_05/README.md

 Remember we have been using year as the unit of time.
 _Hint_: If the transition rate out of a state is λ, the expected stay time in the state is 1/λ.

 **Problem 2: Transition Matrix Under Anticoagulation Use (Weight 2)**.
 Find the transition rate matrix when anticoagulation is used.
+Note that only individuals in the “Post-Stroke” state require treatment with anticoagulation.
 Assume that the anticoagulation reduces the rate of stroke events while in “Post-Stroke” by 25% but increases the rate of non-stroke related mortality by 5%.

 **Problem 3: Simulation (Weight 4)**.
 Use Monte Carlo to simulate 2000 patients.